Lambda3/docker-azure-pipelines-agent/README.md

 * `VS_TENANT` - The Azure Pipelines tenant, a.k.a. the value that goes before .visualstudio.com, i.e., on foo.visualstudio.com, should be `foo`.
 Required.
 * `AGENT_POOL` - The agent pool.
 Optional.
 Default value: `Default`

-For `docker`, you need to set these additional variables:
+For `docker`, you may have a predefined login using these additional variables, (but you should avoid it, see the disclaimer after the variables):

 * `DOCKER_USERNAME` - Your docker user name.
 Optional, no default.
 * `DOCKER_PASSWORD` - Your docker password.
 Optional, no default.
 * `DOCKER_SERVER` - Your docker registries, defaults to Docker's default public